 With an FHA loan, mortgage insurance payments last either for 11 years or the full term of the loan.
 To get rid of these payments, you either have to wait it out or refinance to another loan without mortgage insurance requirements.

 The Bottom Line on FHA Loans

 Buying a home is a big undertaking, as well as a major, long-term financial commitment.
-For many people, the obstacles to affording a home would be nearly impossible to surmount if FHA loans didn’t exist.
-Low down payments and generous requirements make FHA loans a great option for those who need a little extra help to make their homeownership dreams a reality.
+For many people, the obstacles to affording a home would be nearly impossible to surmount without FHA loans.
+Low down payment requirements and generous terms make FHA loans a great option for those who need a little extra help to make their homeownership dreams a reality.